Hornan7/Cardano-Constitution-MVG/README.md

 (**TODO** Political power and don't forget to include conflict of interest)

 ## Article II: The Protocol Branch

+> ( **TODO** Change the structure of the branches by CC, Dreps, SPOs (a name which would assemble the group of minimum acceptable protocol parameters) - Adam

 ### Section 1: The Cardano Protocol